 top of page

-A Complete Guide to the Passive Voice in English
+The Complete Guide to Passive Voice in English (With Clear Examples & Practice)

 Chef intensely cooks in a kitchen.
 Text highlights passive voice: "The chef cooks the meal."
 Yellow banner reads, "Guide to Passive Form."